smash-transport/smash-vhlle-hybrid/CONTRIBUTING.md

 The codebase is formatted using [`shfmt`](https://github.com/mvdan/sh#shfmt).
 Any developer should be aware that, because of the nature of the Bash scripting language, it is probably impossible to have a perfect formatter, which ensure rules in all details (as e.g. `clang-format` does for C++).
 Therefore, it is crucial for the developer to stay consistent with the existing style and, more importantly, to take some minutes to read the following lists.
-In particular, be aware the the formatter will not enforce many of the rules explained below.
+In particular, be aware the the formatter will not enforce the rules explained below.

 Before opening a PR, make sure all tests pass.
 One of them will try to check formatting and complain if something has to be adjusted.
 The main script has a `format` execution mode which formats the full codebase.